offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 </td><td>{¶: 0, a: 1, b: 4, n: 5}</td></tr>
 </table>

 When `first_indexes` and `last_tallies` gaps are wide enough, this algorithm ends up using less memory than the suffix array algorithm, but it does so at the cost of doing extra computations during searches to fill in those gaps.
-This may be an acceptable tradeoff in a lot of cases because SNP analysis requires holding large reference genomes in memory and that extra computation time is often negligible.
+This may be an acceptable tradeoff in the case of SNP analysis because it requires holding large reference genomes in memory.

 The construction process for this algorithm is the same as that for the checkpointed ranks algorithm, but modified to also produce `first_indexes`.